Last Updated on by William J. Lopez

-While retro gaming arcades still exist in places like Japan, their popularity is nowhere near their glory days.
-With more powerful modern gaming consoles coming out each year, are arcades really a thing of the past?
+While retro gaming arcades still exist in Japan, their popularity is nowhere near glory.
+With more powerful modern gaming consoles coming out each year, are arcades a thing of the past?
 Not quite.

 What is Virtual Reality?

 Enter virtual reality (VR), which has breathed new life into the arcade scene.
 Virtual reality uses technology to create visual simulations, giving you the impression that you’re in a different world.
 The VR headset, which completely blocks your surroundings, is one major component to facilitate this.

 The physical environments for the virtual reality arcade games are unlike anything you’ve seen before.
 They’re not just video game consoles with screens in front of your eyes; they simulate an environment and place you right inside it, making every moment more immersive than ever before!
 The simulations allow players to feel like a part of the action no matter what game they choose from their selection screen.
 Players can see previews on YouTube or Google Street View without stepping into these worlds themselves, thanks to this new-age technology changing everything we know about gaming today.

 Once you turn the headsets on, lenses refract LCD or OLED panels to fill your field of vision, completely immersing you in whatever is being displayed.
 VR headsets are usually paired with external sensors, which use six degrees of freedom motion tracking to precisely detect your movements along different axes.
 It further pushes the immersion offered by the VR platform.
 And given its novelty, VR and its applications are now being explored in healthcare, education, journalism, and entertainment.